Home

 Current availability:

 When 'classic' Mellotron tracks are mentioned, an ever-present example is one side of their early-'67 double-A single, Strawberry Fields Forever.
 A classic piece of psychedelia, it was recorded in November 1966 over several sessions, where the band and producer George Martin tried recording it with several different treatments.
-The final, released version is an edit composed of two takes played in keys a semitone apart, the first by the band and the second by a brass band brought in for the occasion.
-The first take is sped up slightly, and the second is slowed down, which matched up both their keys and tempos.
+The final, released version, as you probably know, is an edit composed of two takes played in keys a semitone apart, the first by the band and the second by a brass band brought in for the occasion (which may account for the key-change).
+The first take is sped up slightly and the second is slowed down, which matched up both their keys and tempos.
 Serendipity, eh?
-It has to be said that this is not only The Beatles' Mellotron classic, but one of the all-time greats, and the Mellotron flutes (McCartney again) on the intro have defined a style.
+It has to be said that this is not only The Beatles' Mellotron classic, but one of the all-time greats, while the Mellotron flutes (McCartney again) on the intro have defined a style.
 How often have you heard that sound played that way?

 John at the MkII